florian/key-event-to-string/README.md

 var event2string = require('key-event-to-string')(options)

 document.body.onkeydown = (e) => {
-	let keys = event2string(e)
+	var keys = event2string(e)
 	console.log(keys) // e.g. "Ctrl + A"
 }
 ```

 ### Options

-`options` can be an object with the following properties:
+`options` is optional and can be an object with the following properties:

 | key | value | default value |
 |:--|:--|:--|